brandoniffert/eslint-config-brandoniffert/README.md

 ## Local / Per Project Install

-1. If you don't already have a `package.json` file, create one with `npm init` or `yarn init`.
+1. If you don't already have a `package.json` file, create one with `npm init` or `yarn init`

-2. Then we need to install everything needed by the config:
+2. In the same directory, run

 ```
 npx install-peerdeps --dev eslint-config-brandoniffert